AlySyed-Bilal-Haider/Bilal-Learn-Next-JS/README.md

 Page can be built once, cached by a CDN and served to the client almost instantly.

-Ex: Blog pages, e-commerce Product pages, documentation and marketing pages
+Ex: Blog pages, e-commerce Product pages, documentation and marketing pages.

+## Static Generation contd.

+Next JS, by default, without any configuration, statically generates every page in our app when we build it for production.
+This allows the page to be cached by a CDN and indexed by a search engine.